DavidSouto/eye-writing-task/README.md

 # Gaze-typing task
-Matlab code used to run the experiment described in this paper paper:
+Matlab code used to run the gaze-typing experiment described in this paper:

 Souto, Marsh, Hutchinson, Judge, Paterson (in press).
 Cognitive plasticity induced by gaze-control technology: Gaze-typing improves performance in the antisaccade task.
 Computers in Human Behaviour.